ahrarbinaslam/TML25_A4_16/README.md

 ## Conclusion

 This assignment provided valuable experience in applying and comparing three major explainability methods.
 We gained practical insights into how convolutional networks make decisions, how different techniques interpret those decisions, and how to critically analyze their alignment.

+## How to Run the Notebooks

+All four tasks are implemented as on Kaggle notebooks, where you get up to 2 GPUs for free.
+We did the previous three assignments on Colab, however due to Kaggle providing 2 GPUs it made our implementation faster.
+However, you may also run them on Google Colab.
+No `requirements.txt` is necessary.

 ---